RecRanger/drive-image-searcher/README.md

 # drive-image-searcher
-A Rust program to stream a drive image, and search for one or more byte patterns
+A Rust CLI tool to stream a drive image, and search for one or more byte patterns

 ## Features
 * Supports custom "needle" definition configuration file.